Jordan’s Jasper — The Texas Observer

 Using ‘innovation’ to get more children into preschool — Catalyst Chicago

 Small-scale experiments across Illinois are helping enroll more hard-to-reach children in early education programs.

-Summer counseling aimed at getting more high school grades into college — Catalyst Chicago
+Summer counseling aimed at getting more grads into college — Catalyst Chicago

 Chicago Public Schools is investing in summer counselors to boost college enrollment, but they don’t make up for cutbacks that have drastically reduced counseling during the school year.

 Colleges team up to help early childhood workers get degrees — Catalyst Chicago

 A federal grant aims to get more early childhood workers credentials that improve their wage-earning potential and the quality of education for young children.

 State looks to meet demand for early educators with specialized training — Catalyst Chicago

 A look at how colleges across the state are trying to boost the number of qualified preschool teachers who work with children with special needs and children learning English.